A Discourse on the Love of Our Country: Natural rights

 The Glorious Revolution, he says, was founded on those three principles (the English Bill of Rights came from that event), and that without them it would not have been legitimate, a rebellion (implicitly bad) instead of a revolution.

-He goes on to, mostly implicitly, associate both the French and American revolutions with this idea, in a celebratory way.
+He goes on to, mostly implicitly, associate both the French and American revolutions with these principles and to celebrate this association.
 As with the rest of his narrative, he sprinkles religious terminology in this conclusion, saying of this time of revolution:

 What an eventful period is this!
-I am thankful that I have lived to it; and I could almost say, Lord, now lettest thou thy servant depart in peace, for mine eyes have seen thy salvation.
-I have lived to see a diffusion of knowledge, which has undermined superstition and error—I have lived to see the rights of men better understood than ever; and nations panting for liberty, which seemed to have lost the idea of it.—I have lived to see Thirty Millions of people, indignant and resolute, spurning at slavery, and demanding liberty with an irresistible voice; their king led in triumph, and an arbitrary monarch surrendering himself to his subjects.—After sharing in the benefits of one Revolution, I have been spared to be a witness to two other Revolutions, both glorious.—And now, methinks, I see the ardor for liberty catching and spreading; a general amendment beginning in human affairs; the dominion of kings changed for the dominion of laws, and the dominion of priests giving way to the dominion of reason and conscience.
+I am thankful that I have lived to [see] it; and I could almost say, Lord, now lettest thou thy servant depart in peace, for mine eyes have seen thy salvation.
+I have lived to see a diffusion of knowledge, which has undermined superstition and error.
+I have lived to see the rights of men better understood than ever; and nations panting for liberty, which seemed to have lost the idea of it.
+I have lived to see Thirty Millions of people, indignant and resolute, spurning at slavery, and demanding liberty with an irresistible voice; their king led in triumph, and an arbitrary monarch surrendering himself to his subjects.
+After sharing in the benefits of one Revolution, I have been spared to be a witness to two other Revolutions, both glorious.
+And now, methinks, I see the ardor for liberty catching and spreading; a general amendment beginning in human affairs; the dominion of kings changed for the dominion of laws, and the dominion of priests giving way to the dominion of reason and conscience.

 Impact

-This speech was quickly picked up by pamphleteers, printed in London and Boston, spurring responses both by supporters and critics in a flurry of debate known as the Revolution Controversy.
+This speech was quickly picked up by pamphleteers and printed in London and Boston, spurring responses both by supporters and critics in a flurry of debate known as the Revolution Controversy.

 Edmund Burke criticised Price's ideas and defended the British constitution, converting a short text of his own into a longer response, Reflections on the Revolution in France.
 William Coxe opposed the premise that one's country is principles and people, not the State itself.

 Conversely, two seminal political pieces of political history were written in Price's favour by members of his congregation at Newington Green Unitarian Church, Rights of Man by Thomas Paine, and A Vindication of the Rights of Men by Mary Wollstonecraft, who followed this with what is sometimes described as the first feminist text, A Vindication of the Rights of Woman.
 In 1792 Christopher Wyvill published Defence of Dr. Price and the Reformers of England, a plea for reform and moderation.

-This exchange of ideas has been described as "one of the great political debates in British history".
-Even in France, there was a varying degree of agreement during this debate, English participants generally opposing the violent means that the Revolution bent itself to for its ends.
+This exchange of ideas has been described as "one of the great political debates in British history."
+Even in France, there was varying agreement during this debate, English participants generally opposing the violent means that the Revolution had used to achieve its ends.